 Finally customer support, as with many start-ups and crowdfunded efforts is pretty basic, and there’s no easy fix for a dying product.
 So, be prepared to make use of your store’s returns policy, as the company has no listed warranty as

-If you want to save $99, take this simple alternative.
+If you want to go for a cheaper alternative, take this simple one.
 Next time you urinate, if it is yellow in color then you need a drink.
 That’s one way to look at the Pryme Vessyl.

 However, there are many thousands of people that struggle through their busy day and rely on all sorts of apps and crutches to remind them of a hundred different things.

-If you are one of those people, then $99 isn’t a lot of money to ensure you are drinking properly, with a feel good factor and reward at the end.
+If you are one of those people, then its price isn’t a lot of money to ensure you are drinking properly, with a feel good factor and reward at the end.
 Tying into plenty of other health apps can make it just another part of the smart-age approach to wellbeing.

 Since many people in that class have medical issues related to hydration, this makes the app a valuable tool, but still leaves the cup feeling rather like a gimmick.